Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Hawk-Dove game

 \subsubsection{Average payoff per player}

-We proceed to find average payoff per player in zero noise limit using agent based simulation.
-Here, we follow same algorithm as described in Sec.~\ref{ABMtheory} and the simulation is carried out at very low temperatures, (say $\beta=10^6$ or $T=10^{-6}$), in thermodynamic limit of Hawk-Dove game.
-We sum energies of all spin sites and divide by total number of spin sites to get average energy per site.
-Since we took energy matrix as negative of game payoff matrix, we take negative of this value to get average payoff per player.
-Average payoff per player in zero noise ($\beta \rightarrow \infty$) limit obtained via agent based simulation is shown in Fig.~\ref{fig:ChickengameaverageUcombined} and analysis is done in Sec.~\ref{Chicken-Analysis-avgU}.
-In infinite noise (i.e., $\beta \xrightarrow{} 0$ or $T \xrightarrow{} \infty$) limit, game magnetisation vanishes and average payoff per player is equal to $-s/4$.
-In zero noise (i.e., $\beta \xrightarrow{} \infty$ or $T \xrightarrow{} 0$) limit, we find game magnetisation and average payoff per player both vanishing.
+Using Agent-based simulation, we find the average payoff per player with zero noise limit.
+Here, we follow the same algorithm as described in Sec.~\ref{ABMtheory}, and the simulation is carried out at very low noise levels (i.e., very high selection intensity, $\beta=10^6$), in the thermodynamic limit of Hawk-Dove game.
+We sum the energies of all spin sites and divide them by the total number of spin sites to get the average energy per site.
+Since we took the energy matrix as a negative of the game payoff matrix, we took the negative of this value to get the average payoff per player.
+The average payoff per player in zero noise ($\beta \rightarrow \infty$) limit obtained via Agent-based simulation is shown in Fig.~\ref{fig:ChickengameaverageUcombined}, and analysis is done in Sec.~\ref{Chicken-Analysis-avgU}.
+For infinite noise (i.e., $\beta \xrightarrow{} 0$ limit), game magnetization vanishes, and the average payoff per player equals $-s/4$.
+In zero noise (i.e., $\beta \xrightarrow{} \infty$ limit), we find game magnetization and average payoff per player both vanishing.